c3lang/c3docs-old/docs/arrays.md

 # Arrays

 Arrays has a central role in programming.
-C3 offers 3 types of arrays:
+C3 offers 2 built-in types of arrays:

 ## Fixed arrays